ho-nl/graphcommerce-deployment-workflows/README.md

 ### Prerequisites

-- Node 16 must be installed
+- Node 16+ must be installed (or whatever is required for your GraphCommerce version)
 - PM2 must be installed and available as `pm2` in your `PATH`, and should be started across reboots
 - Project must have an `ecosystem.config.js` file in the root folder (see https://pm2.keymetrics.io/docs/usage/application-declaration/)
   -  This file tells PM2 how to run your application.
 See _Usage_ for an example.